jhrcek/postgresql-migration/Readme.markdown

 ```

 NB note that the **psql** test argument must be set for the test suite to run.
 This is so that other CI environments like
-stackage or nix that wont have a running test psql instance will not fail on these tests
+stackage or nix that won't have a running test psql instance will not fail on these tests

 # Changes from the original postgresql-simple-migration (version 0.1)